 Already home to two types of owls – the Eurasian eagle owl and the Barn owl – the Pueblo Zoo’s newest owl resident is Galileo – a great horned owl.
 Galileo was transferred to Pueblo in 2015 from an animal care control center in Kansas after it had injured itself falling out of a nest as a juvenile.
 Due to his injury, Galileo was no longer able to survive in the wild so, as with several other birds at our zoo, including the bald eagles, he came to live here in a safe environment.
 His current roommate is Igloo, a North American porcupine – also a rehabilitated, injured animal.
 While in the wild these two may potentially have a predatory relationship, porcupines are a prey of last resort as an attack will as often as not end worse for the owl than the porcupine.
 Since zookeepers keep their bellies full, Galileo and Igloo are quite content to share their space – one from on high and one from below.
 You can see (and hear) them in the “Woods” section at the entrance of the zoo.

-By Greg Rohr
+FACT BOX by Greg Rohr

 Scientific name: Bubo virginianus